treetrnk/flask_writer/README.md

 ### Special Pages

+Some pages with special functions need to also be created as Pages to work properly.
+The `install()` command earlier should have already created all of these pages, but you can change them to style them and change their content.

-Some pages like the shop and search pages will not work unless you create them first through the admin panel.
-Creating them allows them to be used, and also gives you control over certain parts of the page.
-For these pages to work properly, they must have the specified slug as well as the `page` type.
+For these pages to work properly, they must have the specified slug as well as the `page` template.
 These pages **should not be published**, as that would make them show up in the site's navigation incorrectly.
 Below is a list of the required slugs and the ways you can affect each page's appearance.

 - **admin** - You can change the Title, Banner, and Summary when editing this page.
 - **search** - You can change the Title, Banner, and Summary.